romeroqe/cluster_qc/README.md

 The demos files must be executed in order.
 Downloading the profile source files may take some time, depending on your Internet connection.

+## How to cite

+If you use `cluster_qc`, please include a reference to the following:

+> Romero, E., Tenorio-Fernandez, L., Castro, I., and Castro, M.: Filtering method based on cluster analysis to avoid salinity drifts and recover Argo data in less time, Ocean Sci., 17, 1273–1284, https://doi.org/10.5194/os-17-1273-2021, 2021.

 ## Argo data acknowledgment
 These data were collected and made freely available by the International Argo Program and the national programs that contribute to it. ([http://www.argo.ucsd.edu](http://www.argo.ucsd.edu), [http://argo.jcommops.org](http://argo.jcommops.org)).
 The Argo Program is part of the Global Ocean Observing System.